-MA Education (Generic) is a highly flexible degree.
-Depending on the modules you choose, you will graduate with one of four MA degree titles:
+Our MA Education is a highly flexible degree.
+Depending on the modules you choose, you will graduate with one of two MA degree titles:

 This degree is ideal for teachers or other educational professionals who want to develop their careers with a highly specific postgraduate degree.

 |Upcoming start dates|